joebew42/joebew42.github.io/_posts/2020-12-23-software-architecture-is-overrated.markdown

 ...
 And the code changes too.

+Said that, keep in mind about the reality of the adoption and lifecycle of the system. [^1]

-The primary drivers for a "software architecture" should always be business requirements.
+Software architecture decisions should always be driven by business requirements.
 I am not going to implement a faster delivery process if the change rate is low and time to market is not much important.
+Like, I'm not going to implement a quick and automatic scaling solution if there are no numbers to justify it.

-But business requirements can and will change.
+Eventually, business requirements can and will change.

 If scaling or faster delivery process wasn't an issue before, they will be as soon as they have a real impact on product quality and business.

-The architecture of a system is only the result of current business needs.
+The architecture of a system should always reflect real business needs.

 ## Software Architectures are Design Patterns at a higher-level